raynaya/celerybeatredis/README.md

 # Installation

-It can be installed by
-installing the celerybeat-redis Python egg:

-    # pip install celerybeat-redis

-And specifying the scheduler when running Celery Beat, e.g.
+Set your python path with the source and specify the scheduler when running Celery Beat, e.g.

     $ celery beat -S celerybeatredis.schedulers.RedisScheduler